osmancoskun/svelte-template/README.md

 # Svelte Template with Tools and Custom Components
- Routify
+ ## Routify

+ * Routes for Svelte, automated by your file structure.
+ * Routify offers a great developer experience to build the routes for your Svelte app
+ * Dont forget to check the link for more information ==> <a href="https://www.routify.dev/">Routify Website</a>

- Buefy Inspired UI Components
+ ## Buefy Inspired UI Components
 - [x] Button
 - [x] Icon
 - [ ] Input